RunLLM/gitbook/operators/lazy-vs-eager-execution.md

 # Lazy vs Eager Executions

-Operators in python have two modes of execution supported by Aqueduct.
+Operators in Python have two modes of execution supported by Aqueduct.
+By default the mode of execution is `eager`.
+This can be configured via the `GlobalConfig` as shown below.

 * Lazy Execution: The function will not be run when invoked.
 The return type of the result Artifact will be `untyped`.
 When requesting the contents of this Artifact via the `.get()` command, Aqueduct will run the function and populate both the concrete type info and the value for the artifact
 * Eager Execution: The function will be run when invoked, the resultant artifact will already store the contents and the correct type information

-By default the mode of execution is `eager`.
-This can be configured via the `GlobalConfig` as shown below:

 ```python
 import aqueduct as aq